-- 1. An entry meeting shall be held at each Regional site on Monday, January 30, 2017. - 2.
-The online List of Participants (Regional Entry Form), together with event fees of \$10.00 for each Regional event entered, must be delivered to the Regional manager at the Regional Meeting to be held on Monday, January 30, 2017.
-Checks for event fees should be made payable to the host school. - 3.
-Guidelines for Conducting Regional Entry Meeting: - a.
-The Regional Entry Meeting shall not be held during the regular school day. - b.
-It is required for the coach or another official school representative to attend the Regional Entry Meeting, except under the following conditions: - 1) Host schools can make arrangements to receive telephone calls from participating schools on the day of the Entry Meeting. - 2) In the event that illness, severe weather conditions or other emergency will prevent a school's representative from attending the Entry Meeting, notice MUST BE GIVEN to the contest manager by telephone on the day of the meeting.
+1. An entry meeting shall be held at each Regional site on Monday, January 29, 2018.

+2. The online List of Participants (Regional Entry Form), together with event fees of \$10.00 for each Regional event entered, must be delivered to the Regional manager at the Regional Meeting to be held on Monday, January 29, 2018.
+Checks for event fees should be made payable to the host school.

+3. Guidelines for Conducting Regional Entry Meeting:

+a.
+The Regional Entry Meeting shall not be held during the regular school day.

+b.
+It is required for the coach or another official school representative to attend the Regional Entry Meeting, except under the following conditions:

+1) Host schools can make arrangements to receive telephone calls from participating schools on the day of the Entry Meeting.

-- 3) If a school notifies the host school it will not be represented at the entry meeting, it must also verbally report all its entries to the manager and must accept whatever judging assignments the manager determines at the entry meeting.
+2) In the event that illness, severe weather conditions or other emergency will prevent a school's representative from attending the Entry Meeting, notice MUST BE GIVEN to the contest manager by telephone on the day of the meeting.
+3) If a school notifies the host school it will not be represented at the entry meeting, it must also verbally report all its entries to the manager and must accept whatever judging assignments the manager determines at the entry meeting.
 It will be responsible for payment of fees for all contestants entered by the telephone call to the manager on the date of the entry meeting.
-Proof of Publication should be faxed to the manager. - c.
-If the coach or other school representative fails to comply with these provisions, the individuals entered from that school may not be permitted to participate in the Regional contest. - 4.
-The Regional Entry Meeting will provide opportunity to all schools to finalize their Regional entries.
-Please note the following limitations: - a.
+Proof of Publication should be faxed to the manager.

+c.
+If the coach or other school representative fails to comply with these provisions, the individuals entered from that school may not be permitted to participate in the Regional contest.

+4. The Regional Entry Meeting will provide opportunity to all schools to finalize their Regional entries.
+Please note the following limitations:

+a.
 Each school shall complete the List of Participants by noon on the Monday of the Regional Entry Meeting, containing the names of students who will participate along with other pertinent information.
-In addition, each school shall submit a copy of the form at the regional meeting. - b.
+In addition, each school shall submit a copy of the form at the regional meeting.

+b.
 Proof of publication, which will include the original source books OR the original printed web manuscripts for all interpretive events: Dramatic Duet Acting, Dramatic Interpretation, Humorous Duet Acting, Humorous Interpretation, Prose and Poetry Reading, must be provided at the Regional Meeting.
 Photocopies are NOT acceptable.
 Cuttings from publication sites must be accompanied by the original source material.
 Coaches will be given until registration on the day of the tournament to procure any materials that they do not have at the meeting.
-Contestants will NOT be allowed to compete unless these materials have been approved. - c.
-Schools are permitted one entry in each Individual Event. - d.
+Contestants will NOT be allowed to compete unless these materials have been approved.

+c.
+Schools are permitted one entry in each Individual Event.

+d.
 Individual students may not participate in more than two (2) Individual Events.
 Individuals entered in Performance in the Round may not be entered in any other event.
 Violation shall result in the school's disqualification in all the events in which the student participated.
-If the student or school wins any awards in, or as a result of, the events in which the violating student participates, such awards must be surrendered to the IHSA Office. - e.
-No individual student may perform any part of a given piece of literature in any Individual Event, in more than one year during his/her high school career.
-In addition, no student may perform any part of any given piece of literature in more than one Individual Event during any given year.
+If the student or school wins any awards in, or as a result of, the events in which the violating student participates, such awards must be surrendered to the IHSA Office.